D-Coder135/Demo_ReactNative_Project/README.md

 # Demo_ReactNative_Project

-### This is a Demo project of the React-Native using JavaScript.
+### This is a Demo project for creating a Hybrid application using React-Native and JavaScript.